 To write this article, we considered over fifteen leading brands, read dozens of reviews and articles, and spent 20 hours on research, writing, and revision.

-- Zoma Sports Mattress is another high-quality budget-friendly bed.
-Featuring gel-infused foams and dynamic support technologies, Zoma is engineered to help you get deeper, better sleep so you can wake up everyday feeling refreshed and rejuvenated.
+- Zoma Sports Mattress is our choice as the best mattress under $1,000.
+A high-quality budget-friendly bed featuring gel-infused foams and dynamic support technologies, Zoma is engineered to help you get deeper, better sleep so you can wake up every day feeling refreshed and rejuvenated.

 Best Mattresses Under $1000